 Related to #3, people think “incremental forever” means lots of little restores.
 They think if they have a years worth of backups they will have to restore the first backup, and then 364 other backups.
 This could not be further from the truth.
 Incremental backup software has the intelligence built in to assemble the data to any point in time.
 Restoring data can easily be accomplished, to any point in time, with just a few mouse clicks and a SINGLE restore operation.

-Summary: Incremental forever does NOT means many restores.
+Summary: Incremental forever does NOT mean many restores.
 Rather a restore operation, to any point in time, can be made in one step.

 5. “Too Costly.”